YV3399/E-jet-family-YV/Documentation/guide.markdown

   that use of flaps 6 is not authorized for CAT-II landings.
 - **Parking Brake** functions as usual.

-## MFD's and CCD's
+## EFIS screens and CCD's

-The real E-Jet uses a device known as the CCD (Cursor Control Device) to provide a point-and-click style GUI on the EFIS screens, particularly the MFD.
+The real E-Jet uses a device known as the CCD (Cursor Control Device) to provide a point-and-click style GUI on the EFIS screens, (MFD, PFD, EICAS).
 The CCD consists of a trackpad, an "enter" button, three screen selector buttons, and a two-ring twist knob for data entry.
 The pilot can use the screen selector to move a cursor between PFD, MFD and EICAS screens; the touchpad